The operator can step away.

 Later, as an equine veterinary technician, I learned what continuity of care, logging, and operating discipline actually feel like in the real world.
 That stays with me in systems work now.

-Today that shows up as Calm Operator systems: fast where the rules are clear, visible where judgment is required, and recoverable when something goes wrong.
+Today that shows up as calm, transparent, reliable workflow systems: fast where the rules are clear, visible where judgment is required, and recoverable when something goes wrong.

 The method is simple enough to fit on an e-ink surface: map the workflow, classify the judgment states, ship the control layer, and brief the human only when attention changes the outcome.

-Find the workflow your team still watches by hand and name the handoffs, owners, and failure modes.
+Find the workflow your team still completes or covers by hand and name the handoffs, owners, and failure modes.

 Separate safe work from approval-needed work and actions that should be blocked with an inspectable reason.

-Use MCP, Skills, runbooks, release checks, and policy artifacts to make the workflow portable and governable.
+Use MCP, skills, runbooks, release checks, and trust receipts to make the workflow portable and controlled.

 Surface only the state that needs attention so the human returns for judgment, not constant monitoring.